cozy/cozy-stack/docs/onboarding.md

 }
 ```

-If the user is logged in, display all instance information, except password
+If the user is logged in, display all instance information, except passphrase

 #### Request
 ```http